LordMirex/WebDaddy/replit.md

 WebDaddy Empire is a production-ready PHP/SQLite marketplace for selling website templates, premium domains, and digital tools.
 It features a robust dual payment system (manual bank transfer and Paystack), an affiliate marketing program with a 30% commission, secure encrypted template credential delivery, and comprehensive admin management.
 The platform is designed for high reliability and data integrity, ensuring seamless operations for both customers and administrators.

 ## Current Status
-✅ **DASHBOARD REDESIGN COMPLETE**
+✅ **COMPREHENSIVE SYSTEM AUDIT & FIXES COMPLETE (Nov 26)**
-- All financial pages (Dashboard, Reports, Analytics) now prominently display **"YOUR ACTUAL PROFIT"**
+- All financial pages display **"YOUR ACTUAL PROFIT"** with clear breakdown
-- Clear breakdown: Direct Sales (100% kept) + Affiliate Sales (minus commission)
-- Duplicate commission cards removed from dashboard
-- Payment method cards now show revenue amounts consistently
-- All calculations verified as 100% accurate and consistent across all pages
+- Dashboard now includes Quick Analytics Access Hub (5-card navigation)
+- Analytics page fixed: loads at top instead of jumping to pagination
+- Database integrity verified: all orphan records removed, NULL values fixed
+- All systems operational: deliveries, analytics, affiliates, email queue verified
+- System cache cleared and logs reset for fresh start

 ## User Preferences
 - No mock data in production paths